 On the Eucharistic Life

-On the remaining Sundays in Eastertide, we are contemplating some words from Henri Nouwen on the eucharistic life.
-Our main source will be his book, With Burning Hearts: A Meditation on the Eucharistic Life.
+On the remaining Sundays in Eastertide, we will provide some brief readings from Henri Nouwen on the eucharistic life.
+Our main source will be Nouwen’s book, With Burning Hearts: A Meditation on the Eucharistic Life.

 In the book’s introduction, Henri Nouwen tells why he wrote this book and what the approach shall be.